barbedo/vivado-git/README.md

   - A git wrapper that will recreate the project script and add it before committing.

+  - A Tcl script (`wproj`) to just create the project generator script without using git.

 ### Workflow

  1. When first starting with a project, create it in a folder called `vivado_proj` (e.g. `PROJECT_NAME/vivado_proj`) .
 All the untracked files will be under this directory.